 in the Wilder Kaiser region.
 The variety of tours is huge and the combination of mild climate, fresh mountain air and steady physical activity

 has a wonderfully revitalising effect on the body.
-Why not prolong the experience and enjoy some traditional Austrian hospitality along the way with a 3-day mountain lodge hike
+Why not prolong the experience and enjoy some traditional Austrian hospitality along the way with a 3 days' hut-to-hut hike

 .
 This tour takes you to the prettiest spots on the south side of the range where, thanks to the moderate altitude, the tour can be enjoyed from as early as June until mid October